MacMannes/stackmob-docs/sdks/ios/guides/developer.md

   //////////////////
 -->

-## Offline Sync
+## Caching and Offline Sync

 Included with version 2.0.0+ of the SDK is a sync system built in to the Core Data Integration to allow for local saving and fetching of objects when a device is offline.
 When back online, modified data will be synced with the server.
 Many settings are available to the developer around cache and merge policies, conflict resolution, etc.

-Read through the <a href="https://developer.stackmob.com/ios-sdk/offline-sync-guide" target="_blank">Offline Sync Guide</a> for all information.
+Read through the <a href="https://developer.stackmob.com/ios-sdk/offline-sync-guide" target="_blank">Caching and Offline Sync Guide</a> for all information.

 <!---
 	///////////////////